• Skip to primary navigation

 I don’t think I’ve had anything quite like this Cajun dish.
 The rich brown roux adds a unique flavor that is achieved by a longer cooking time than a white or brown roux that you would use for gravy.

-The hardest part about making étouffée is gathering the ingredients.
+The hardest parts about making étouffée is gathering the ingredients and then being patient.
 Most are pantry staples, but it can be hard to find crawfish and you may not have file powder in your pantry.
 It just means you’ll have to plan in advance to make sure you have these two ingredients.

 Show Stopper Sides